Integers

 back into oneByte

-we get an error with the exit code 5, which states the following: Integer out of the expected range
+we get an error with the exit code 5, which states the following: Integer out of expected range

 .